surfer77/fren-pet-docs/docs/Overview/pvp.md

 Every pet starts with 10 AP (Attack Points) and 10 DP (Defense Points).

-Every 1000 points you earn by upgrading your pet you get to spin a gatcha machine that will reward you with APs or DPs.
+Every time you level up 1 level by upgrading your pet you get to spin a gatcha machine that will reward you with APs or DPs.

 Here is the formula to decide your win probability: `(Attacker’s AP) / (Attacker’s AP + Defender’s DP)`